This case study features a property managed by Cushman and Wakefield.

 To ensure this unique and effective low-tech approach can continue even in his absence, Hampton created a detailed instructional manual with photos to document the processes used.
 He’s very interested in applying lessons to high-rise buildings and sees it as a potential game-changer for utilities.

-While the new Building Energy Performance Standards (BEPS) have not yet been set for the District, it’s quite likely Hampton’s team will meet its building’s standard for the first two or three compliance cycles.
+While the District’s Building Energy Performance Standards (BEPS) had not yet been set, the team had future-proofed its building against the regulation, as its ENERGY STAR score of 84 put it well above the 2021 standard for office buildings, which is a 71.
+It’s also quite likely Hampton’s team will meet the standard for the first two or three compliance cycles.
 This gives the team the time it needs to decide what additional improvements it will make, and to put aside funds in preparation.
 In the interim, the team is able to provide lower operating costs and offer tenants competitive utility bill prices.

 Address: 700 6th St NW